everest-project/everest/README.md

 - python 3.6 - For Linux, use your package manager.
 - CUDA, CUDNN, tensorflow-gpu

-    [TensorFlow 1.14.0](https://github.com/tensorflow/tensorflow) with CUDA 10.0 and CUDNN 7.6.0 -- WE ONLY TEST OUR CODE WITH COMBINATION.
+    [TensorFlow 1.14.0](https://github.com/tensorflow/tensorflow) with CUDA 10.0 and CUDNN 7.6.0 -- WE ONLY TEST OUR CODE WITH THIS COMBINATION.

     Note: Having both TensorFlow-gpu 1.14.0 and more recent versions installed is complicated.
 This project requires cuDNN 7.6.0 and more recent versions of TensorFlow may break with the installed.
-Therefore, it is recommended that users uninstall more recent versions of TensorFlow and delete other version of cuDNN if they are installed.
+Therefore, it is recommended that users uninstall more recent versions of TensorFlow and delete other versions of cuDNN.

-    You can refer [here](https://github.com/BVLC/caffe/wiki/OpenCV-3.2-Installation-Guide-on-Ubuntu-16.04) to install the OpenCV 3.2 with FFmpeg bindings.
+    You can refer to [here](https://github.com/BVLC/caffe/wiki/OpenCV-3.2-Installation-Guide-on-Ubuntu-16.04) in order to install the OpenCV 3.2 with FFmpeg bindings.

 ## Setting up the Top-K Query Engine